my story in fifty-something flashes

 “Dustin.”

-“Ah, like the Turkey, classic American name.”
+“Like the Turkey, classic American name.”

 He sits behind the bar, smokers cough and all, with that soft cocaine face and scars.
 He has drunk the pint in maybe one too many bars.